A scaling limit of $\mathrm{SU}(2)$ lattice Yang-Mills-Higgs theory

 because $\|P_n(x)\|=1$ and $P_n(x)$ is a convex combination of $(1,x)$ and $-e_1$.
 Note that $P_n$ is simply the inverse of the stereographic projection map $\sigma_n$ defined in Subsection \ref{scale1} --- see Figure~\ref{stereo}. \begin{lmm} Consider the probability measure $\mu$ on $\R^n$ that has probability density (with respect to Lebesgue measure) proportional to $(4+\|x\|^2)^{-n}$.
 The pushforward of this measure under $P_n$ is the uniform probability measure on $S^n$. \end{lmm} \begin{proof} Let $\nu$ be the pushforward of $\mu$ under $P_n$.
 It is easy to see that $\nu$ is preserved under rotations that fix the first axis in $\R^{n+1}$, because $\mu$ is invariant under all rotations in $\R^n$.
 Thus, to show that $\nu$ is the uniform probability measure on $S^n$, it suffices to prove that for any $t\in [-1,1]$, the $\nu$-measure of the cap $C_t := \{x\in S^n: x_1\le t\}$ is proportional to the $n$-dimensional volume of the cap.
 But

 Thus,

 where the last step was obtained by changing to polar coordinates.
 Making the change of variable $u=(4-r^2)/(4+r^2)$ in the above integral, we get

 Thus, we have to show that if a point $X$ is picked uniformly at random from $S^n$, then the first coordinate of $X$ has probability density proportional to $(1-u^2)^{(n-2)/2}$ in $[-1,1]$.
 This is a standard fact, easily provable by geometric considerations or otherwise. \end{proof} Lemma \ref{stereolmm} implies the following corollary. \begin{cor} Let $n$ and $N$ be two positive integers, and let $f:(S^n)^N \to \R$ be any bounded measurable function.
-There is a constant $C_n$ depending only on $n$ such that for any bounded measurable function $f:(S^n)^N \to \R$,
+There is a constant $C_n$ depending only on $n$ such that

 where $dx_i$ on the left denotes integration with respect to the uniform probability measure on $S^n$ and $dy_i$ on the right indicates integration with respect to Lebesgue measure on $\R^n$. \end{cor}